Grisshink/scrap/README.md

 It is written in pure C and mostly inspired by other block based languages such as [Scratch](https://scratch.mit.edu/) and its forks such as [Turbowarp](https://turbowarp.org).

+## ⚠️ WARNING ⚠️

+Scrap is currently in **Beta** stage.
+Some features may be missing or break, so use with caution!

 ## Notable advantages from scratch

 - Faster runtime.
 The speed is achieved using compilation through LLVM *(WIP)*